ashkren/RAG-paper-analysis/README.md

 # Retrieval-Augmented Generation for Knowledge-Intensive Tasks

 ## Background
-- Pre-trained large language models (LLMs) store large amounts of factual data in their parameters.
+- Large pre-trained language models (LLMs) encode vast amounts of factual knowledge within their parameters.
-- They perform well on downstream NLP tasks but have limitations:
+- **The challenge:** While they excel at many NLP tasks, LLMs have inherent limitations:
-  - Hard to update or revise memory
+  - Knowledge is static and difficult to update or correct
-  - Cannot cite sources or verify provenance
+  - Cannot reliably cite sources or provide provenance
-  - Prone to hallucinations
+  - Susceptible to generating hallucinations
-- **Solution:** Combine parametric memory (LLM) with non-parametric memory (retrieved documents).
+- **The solution:** Augment LLMs with non-parametric memory by retrieving relevant documents, combining the model’s parametric knowledge with up-to-date external information.

 ### Previous Work
 - REALM and ORQA: Encoder-based models for open-domain extractive QA.